danistrebel/genai-factory/README.md

 ### 0-projects

-It creates projects and service accounts, it enables APIs and grants IAM roles using [Fabric FAST project application templates](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/modules/project-factory).
+It creates projects and service accounts, enables APIs, and grants IAM roles using [Fabric FAST project application templates](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/modules/project-factory).

 Running this module is optional.
 If you can create projects, use it.
 Alternatively, you can give the yaml project definitions to your platform team.
 They can use it with their [FAST project factory](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/fast/stages/2-project-factory) or easily derive the requirements and implement them with their own mechanism.

-The module also creates in the same project components to allow the `1-apps` module to run.
-This includes Terraform service accounts, roles, state bucket.
-Finally, the module writes a `providers.tf` and a `terraform.auto.tfvars` files in the `1-apps` folder.
+The module also creates components in the same project to allow the `1-apps` module to run.
+This includes Terraform service accounts, roles, and a state bucket.
+Finally, the module writes `providers.tf` and `terraform.auto.tfvars` files in the `1-apps` folder.

 ### 1-apps

-It deploys the core platform resources inside the project and the AI application on top.
+It deploys the core platform resources within the project and the AI application on top.

 Running this module is required.
-Note the module expects projects, service accounts and roles created by `0-project`.
-If you don't run `0-projects` it's your responsibility to ensure these requirements are met.
+Note that the module expects projects, service accounts, and roles created by `0-project`.
+If you don't run `0-projects`, it's your responsibility to ensure these requirements are met.

 ## Projects Configuration

-Factories allow you to create existing projects or leverage existing projects.
+Factories allow you to create new projects or leverage existing projects.

 ### Default: create and manage new projects

 You can use the `0-projects` module within each factory to create projects and service accounts, activate APIs, grant IAM roles.
 By default, projects are named `{prefix}-{project_name}`.

 - `prefix` is controlled through the variable `project_config.prefix`.
-It's set set to null by default and it can be customized in your `terraform.tfvars`.
+It is set to null by default and can be customized in your `terraform.tfvars`.
 - `suffix` is controlled in application templates (yaml files in the `data` subfolder) through the `name` property.
 This also generally corresponds to the default value of the variable `name`, used to name resources in the projects.

 ### Control existing projects